Trinity College, Cambridge

-Trinity is the largest Oxbridge college measured by the number of undergraduates (730), and has about 300 graduate students and 180 fellows.

 History

 Foundation

-The college was founded by Henry VIII in 1546, from the merger of two existing colleges: Michaelhouse (founded by Hervey de Stanton in 1324), and King's Hall (established by Edward II in 1317 and refounded by Edward III in 1337).
+The college was founded by Henry VIII in 1546 with the name College of the Holy and Undivided Trinity within the Town and University of Cambridge of King Henry the Eighth's Foundation, from the merger of two existing colleges: Michaelhouse (founded by Hervey de Stanton in 1324), and King's Hall (established by Edward II in 1317 and refounded by Edward III in 1337).
 At the time, Henry had been seizing (Catholic) church lands from abbeys and monasteries.
 The universities of Oxford and Cambridge, being both religious institutions and quite rich, expected to be next in line.
 The King duly passed an Act of Parliament that allowed him to suppress (and confiscate the property of) any college he wished.
 The universities used their contacts to plead with his sixth wife, Catherine Parr.
 The Queen persuaded her husband not to close them down, but to create a new college.
-The king did not want to use royal funds, so he instead combined two colleges (King's Hall and Michaelhouse) and seven hostels namely Physwick (formerly part of Gonville and Caius College, Cambridge), Gregory's, Ovyng's, Catherine's, Garratt, Margaret's and Tyler's, to form Trinity.
+The king did not want to use royal funds, so he instead combined two colleges (King's Hall and Michaelhouse) and seven hostels to form Trinity.

 Nevile's expansion

 The monastic lands granted by Henry VIII were not on their own sufficient to ensure Trinity's eventual rise.
 In terms of architecture and royal association, it was not until the Mastership of Thomas Nevile (1593–1615) that Trinity assumed both its spaciousness and its association with the governing class that distinguished it since the Civil War.
-In its infancy Trinity had owed a great deal to its neighbouring college of St John's: in the exaggerated words of Roger Ascham, Trinity was little more than a colonia deducta.
-Its first four Masters were educated at St John's, and it took until around 1575 for the two colleges' application numbers to draw even, a position in which they have remained since the Civil War.
+In its infancy Trinity had owed a great deal to its neighbouring college of St John's: in the words of Roger Ascham, Trinity was a colonia deducta.

 Most of Trinity's major buildings date from the 16th and 17th centuries.
 Thomas Nevile, who became Master of Trinity in 1593, rebuilt and redesigned much of the college.
-This work included the enlargement and completion of Great Court, and the construction of Nevile's Court between Great Court and the river Cam.
+This work included the enlargement and completion of Great Court and the construction of Nevile's Court between Great Court and the river Cam.
 Nevile's Court was completed in the late 17th century with the Wren Library, designed by Christopher Wren.
 Nevile's building campaign drove the college into debt from which it surfaced only in the 1640s, and the Mastership of Richard Bentley adversely affected applications and finances.
-Bentley himself was notorious for the construction of a hugely expensive staircase in the Master's Lodge, and for his repeated refusals to step down despite pleas from the Fellows.
+Bentley himself was notorious for the construction of a hugely expensive staircase in the Master's Lodge and for his repeated refusals to step down despite pleas from the Fellows.
+Besides, despite not being a sister college of Trinity College Dublin, as is the case with St John's College, Cambridge, it is believed that the Irish institution takes its name from this college, which was the alma mater of its first provost, Adam Loftus and, likewise, from Trinity College, Oxford.